Diamond H Herd Sires

 Y34 “DHR Cha-Cha” PB 76599

 Y34 was chosen for several reasons.
 First, performance.
 He had a 4.37 ADG, a 1.52 REA/CWT, and a 3.42 IMF.
 He is tested Homozygous Black, and his coat is getting pretty much “Angus Black” .
 His own birthweight was 64 pounds, and he was the first calf for a cow that has not had an offspring over 67 pounds.
-He is certainly a smaller framed bull, but currently weighs 1960.
+He is certainly a smaller framed bull, but currently weighs 2030.
 He definitely has the power and phenotype that I am looking for.
 He produces thick fancy calves that perform.
-He serviced 30 cows that will calve Spring of 2015.
-This will be his final test as to whether or not he moves up as a senior sire.
-He has been leased for most of the past year, as he is our most requested lease bull.
-He was clean up on our non black spring cows.
+He was sold to a customer that works closely with us on genetics.
+He is listed on this page because of his strong genetic influence on our herd.